 Can we choose our own roommates?

-Yes, given sufficient notice we will accommodate special room sharing requests.
+Yes, given sufficient notice, we will accommodate room sharing requests.

 Are meals covered in the price?

 No. Each student will need to provide their own money for meals daily.
-We will have The Edison Hotel provide a refrigerator in each room for students to purchase groceries to save money.
-Most of our breakfasts are on the go at Starbucks or local walk-in coffee stores these can range from $5.00-$10.00 daily.
+We will have The Edison Hotel provide a refrigerator in each room for students to purchase groceries in order to save money.
+Most of our breakfasts are on the go at Starbucks or local walk-in coffee stores which can range from $5.00-$10.00 daily.
 Lunch and dinner are usually eaten out in the city and can range from $20.00-$30.00.
 Care is taken to keep meals at a minimum with usually one special meal eaten daily.
 Each student is also required to provide tip and tax at each meal.

 Where are the Master Classes held?